Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 16. **VERY ANNOYING!** Screen sometimes blank (and/or more rarely applications are gone when trying to wake it).
 Sound still works.
 17. **ANNOYING** Like 50% of the time, the camera is not discovered and need to reboot. (_Could not open /dev/video2: No such device or address_)
 18. USB-C usually works (phone rev 1.2), but sometimes it doesn't detect the (USB, HDMI, ..) devices.
 Yes you can use the phone as a computer (HDMI screen, USB peripherals etc.).
 Although it is amazingly slow in 1440p.
 However, the clear bug here is that sometimes USB-C stops working and I needed to reboot and remove battery. ~~Is this related to using the attachable Pine keyboard?~~ To reproduce; connect USB periherals, disconnect and then reconnect the cable - in these cases usb seems to stop working until reboot (removal of battery necessary or coincidence?).
 I think the problem is the same regardless if Pine keyboard is attached or not.
+19. Somewhat often, GPS does not work at all.
+When it does work it has low accuracy (mentioned later).

 #### Pinephone Keyboard specific